 Thirteen ECHL teams are slated to begin play Dec.
 11, including division rivals Indy and Wheeling, assuming health restrictions don’t thwart that.
 Those teams are hoping to play 72 games each.

 Eight teams have opted out of the season, including Atlanta, Norfolk and the entire North Division – Newfoundland, Reading, Brampton, Maine, Adirondack and Worcester.

 That leaves five teams in limbo: Fort Wayne, Toledo, Kalamazoo, Cincinnati and Idaho, all targeting 62-game seasons.
 There has been a push from some to start play in February to provide time for the pandemic to settle down, for a vaccine to become available and for more government stimulus money as most teams are considered small businesses.

 The Komets get no share of parking or concessions revenue from Memorial Coliseum.
-And the Komets also don't profit off suite tickets, though those spectators count against the Department of Health's capacity restrictions.
+And the Komets also don’t profit off suite tickets, though those spectators, of course, count against the Department of Health’s capacity restrictions.